L-F-Souza/AddSemanticaWebsite/content/landing/event/index.md

 info_items:
   - number: "01"
     title: "Customer Roundtable"
-    description: "Hear directly from a SEMANTICA customer about how they cut reporting time and improving how they use data."
+    description: "Hear directly from SEMANTICA customers about how they cut reporting time and improving how they use data."
   - number: "02"
     title: "Live product walkthrough"
     description: "Access Semantica and build custom dashboards and reports in real time — using real field operations data."